 Boles is a tiny town located in the state of Arkansas.
 With a population of 166 people and just one neighborhood, Boles is the 306th largest community in Arkansas.

-Boles is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Boles is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Boles is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Boles who work in office and administrative support (29.70%), management occupations (18.81%), and farm management occupations (11.88%).

-Because of many things, Boles is a great place for families with children to consider.
-First of all, many other families with children live here, making Boles a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Boles has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Boles is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Boles’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In terms of college education, Boles ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.